google/jpegli/doc/building_and_testing.md

 ## Basic building

-To build the JPEG XL software and run its unit tests, run:
+To build jpegli and run its unit tests, run:

 ```bash
 ./ci.sh release